 If you are an international student and English is not your native language, you must take the Test of English as a Foreign Language (TOEFL) exam or the International English Language Testing System (IELTS) exam.
 The TOEFL/IELTS requirement is waived for international students who have studied or worked for at least 1 continuous year in an English speaking country.

 Applications are processed in order of their completion.
-Screening of applications will begin in early December.
+Screening of applications will begin in late November.
 We recommended that you submit your application well before the deadline to be considered for on-campus interviews.
 Typical causes of delayed consideration include missing GRE scores, letters of recommendation, and transcripts.